Important Update: Remortgaging Properties in buildings over five storeys

 5 tips for remortgaging your property

-- Make sure you’re remortgaging for the right reasons and you can afford the repayments
+- Our remortgaging solicitors recommend that you make sure you’re remortgaging for the right reasons and you can afford the repayments

 - Research your new mortgage, you can move to a different lender to have the best product that suits you.